cloudacademy/openshift-voteapp-demo/README.md

 oc logs -f build/BUILD_NAME
 ```

-Watch for the new automatic deploymentconfig update triggered by the build
+Watch for the new automatic DeploymentConfig update triggered by the build

 ```
 oc rollout status deploymentconfig frontend